TendTo/rules_doxygen/docs/extensions_doc.md

 If you set the version to `0.0.0`, the doxygen executable will be assumed to be available from the PATH.
 No download will be performed and bazel will use the installed version of doxygen.

+> [!Warning]
-Keep in mind that this will break the hermeticity of your build, as it will now depend on the environment.
+> Setting the version to `0.0.0` this will break the hermeticity of your build, as it will now depend on the environment.

+The module also supports multiple versions of doxygen for different platforms.
+Each will only be downloaded if the given platform matches the current platform.

+> [!Tip]
+> Not indicating the platform will make the configuration apply to all platforms.
+> The build will fail when the downloaded file does not match the SHA256 checksum, i.e. when the platform changes.
+> Unless you are using a system-wide doxygen installation, you should always specify the platform.

-### Example
+### Examples

 ```starlark
 # MODULE.bazel file